VETERINARY NURSING: EQUINE EMERGENCIES I

 A certificate of completion is provided.

 This course is designed to be as schedule friendly as possible as we understand it can be hard to fit interactive CE into an already busy life.
 Open enrollment allows students to enroll in this course at any time.
-Students can expect to be able to access their course with 48 hours of enrollment submission.

-The participant is not expected to be online in the course at any specific times as there are no real time lectures.
-The instructor will respond to an assignment submission, or a forum question, within 48 hours, with extended time for holidays and weekends.
+Students are not expected to be online in the course at any specific times as there are no real time lectures.

-In order to remain in the course, a student must post assignments for grading on a regular, frequent, basis.
-Module or final exams, or just logging into the course, does not meet this requirement.
+In order to remain active in the course, a student must post assignments on a regular basis.
+Module or final exams, reading or viewing training materials, or just logging into the course, does not meet this requirement.
+Assignments are course activites that require submission to the instructor for review, grading (pass/fail) and feedback.
 As long as the participant continues to make regular progress, course access time is not set to a specific deadline.

-However, the course is not designed to take months to complete.
-If 30 days elapses without submitted assignment activity, the student will be removed from the course and graded as incomplete, as the lack of activity will indicate the student wishes to drop the course.
+If 30 days elapses without submitted assignment activity, the student will be removed from the course and graded out as incomplete, as the lack of activity will indicate the student wishes to drop the course.

 But What If Something Comes Up?: